-Walking in the morning is a great way to get your daily walk in before distractions can intervene.
+Starting a morning walking routine is the best way to get your daily walk in before distractions can intervene.
 A morning walk feels great, wakes you up for the day ahead and lets you hit your step goal before most people have even started thinking of walking!
 If you’re having trouble hitting a 10,000 step goal, or if you don’t have an extra hour a day to walk, waking up early and taking a walk could be your key to reaching your daily activity goals.

 Why walk in the morning?